MacMannes/stackmob-docs/sdks/js/guides/developer.md

   todo.get('action'); //Take out the garbage!
 ```

 <p>StackMob is built on Backbone.js and hence uses the same accessor methods as Backbone Models.
-In fact, `StackMob.Model` inherits from `Backbone.Model` so you can use any `Backbone.Model` method.  <a href="http://backbonejs.org/#Model">See the Backbone.Model docs</a>.</p>
+In fact, `StackMob.Model` inherits from `Backbone.Model` so you can use any `Backbone.Model` method.  <a href="http://backbonejs.org/#Model" rel="nofollow" target="_blank">See the Backbone.Model docs</a>.</p>

 ### Asynchronous Calls

-Notice that there are `success` and `error` callback functions above.
+Notice that there are `success` and `error` call"_blank"back functions above.
 Most StackMob calls are done asynchronously via an AJAX call.
 This means that your code in the browser continues to run while StackMob continues to process your request.  `success` and `error` are guaranteed to only execute **after** the AJAX call has returned.

 For example, let's try getting the JSON representation of an object after we've created it.